StrikeEagleCC/ISU_ITec_Custom_CR-10/README.md

 Barely worth mentioning, since most slicers don't output arc commands by default.
 Disabled to save space.

 #### No Volumetrics
 Volumetric extrusion is a feature that allows gcode for a given print to specify the volume of plastic to be extruded through the nozzle, as opposed to the length of filament driven by the extruder.
-This allows the same g-code file to be used on multiple printers using different diameter filaments.
+This allows the same g-code file to be used on multiple printers using different diameter filaments or different extruders.
 If you need it, then you probably know what it is, but it's rarely used.
 Disabled to save space.

 ### Printer Default Values